-Note For Windows platforms, the generated non-COBOL subprogram library is a 32-bit dynamic-link library (DLL).
+Note For Windows platforms, the generated non-COBOL subprogram library is a dynamiclink library (DLL).
 For UNIX platforms, the generated non-COBOL subprogram library is a "shared object" (normally referred to as an optional support module).

 CodeBridge Components

 CodeBridge consists of two main components: